nanyang-temples/nanyang-data.info/content/about.md

 ### Tech Colophon

-This site is built as a static site from data repositories maintained on GitHub.
+This site is built as a static site from data repositories maintained on GitHub (<https://github.com/nanyang-temples>).
 Subprojects maintain their own repositories of data in a standardized form with a minimal commensurability requirement, and this site incorporates those data in a way that facilitates dataset discovery.